 Thinking Big to Manage Our Urban Forests & Natural Areas

-The city of Kent is partnering with Forterra, other organizations and - important! - community volunteers to restore Kent's forested parks, wetlands and other natural areas.
-The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, and Everett.
-Find out what the other Green Cities are doing.
+The city of Kent is partnering with Forterra, other organizations and community volunteers to restore Kent's forested parks, wetlands and other natural areas.
+The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, Everett and Puyallup.

 Lake Fenwick Park before intervention, one year after intervention, and how it looks today, with regular monitoring by Green Kent Stewards and volunteers